$12 Billion In Private Student Loan Debt May Be Wiped Away By Missing Paperwork

 Dang!
 This almost makes me wish I had student loans instead of working 50 hours a week to get through college and pay as I went.
 It would have been a lot easier.

+You were being responsible and your credit rating will show that.
+You do benefit.

-"deeply flawed" collection cases (Score:2)
+"deeply flawed" collection cases (Score:5, Interesting)

 "deeply flawed" documentation.